MichaelMade/Stonks/README.md

 - Vertical list of all stocks
 - Favorites tab with sorting capabilities
 - Persistence of favorites across app restarts using UserDefaults
+- **Navigation title colors** that properly adapt to light and dark mode
-- **Modern floating tab bar** with frosted glass effect and sliding indicator
+- **Standard iOS tab bar** with native design patterns for better usability
 - **Swipe navigation** between tabs with natural gesture support
 - **Enhanced animations** including star button scaling and haptic feedback
 - Support for light and dark mode